edubf22/nyc-neighborhoods/README.md

 ## Introduction
 In this project, we aimed to segment neighborhoods in New York City (NYC) into different clusters based on the availability of healthcare services.

 Different clustering models from the Scikit-Learn package were used, such as the K-means algorithm, hierarchichal clustering and DBScans.
 Venue information was obtained using the Foursquare API.
 Geolocation and populational information was obtained from the [NYC Open Data](https://data.cityofnewyork.us/) database.
+Rental cost information was sourced from [Zumper](https://www.zumper.com/rent-research/new-york-ny) and [CityRealty](https://www.cityrealty.com/nyc/market-insight/rental-building-offers/battery-park-city/map-average-nyc-rent-prices-july-2020-21-buildings-offering-free-rent/45084).

 The ```src``` folder contains the code used during the data processing, modelling and figure generation steps.
 Raw and processed .csv files can be found in the ```data``` folder.
 Finally, the resulting submission.csv file containing neighborhoods and respective cluster labels can be found in the ```output``` folder, as well as figures generated during the data exploration and visualization steps.